horizontalsystems/bitcoin-kit-android/CONTRIBUTING.md

 There are multiple places that can be customized.
 See the modules [`bitcoinkit`](bitcoinkit), [`bitcoincashkit`](bitcoincashkit) and [`dashkit`](dashkit) for reference.
 If you need a new extension point please [add an issue](https://github.com/horizontalsystems/bitcoin-kit-android/issues/new).

-When the module is ready publish it using for example JitPack.
-When it is published let us know about this module.
-We will add it to our list of 3rd party coin implementations.
+When the module is released let us know about it.
+We will review it and decide whether to add it to Unstoppable wallet app.